If

 Give way to the right at

 roundabouts and intersections.
-Exceptions

-apply if road signs or traffic lights tell
+Exceptions apply if road signs or traffic

-you otherwise, or other drivers have been
+lights tell you otherwise, or other

-pulled up by a STOP
+drivers have been pulled up by a

 or GIVE WAY sign when you haven’t.